patlee12/user-management/README.md

 ## Avahi Tips

 Sometimes if you re-start the project a few times in a short period, Avahi can have hostname conflicts.
-Avahi will automatically resolve it and give you a host name, you just might have to scroll up or check the logs by directly by typing `docker logs avahi` in a separate terminal.
+Avahi will automatically resolve it and give you a host name, you just might have to scroll up or check the logs or directly by opening another terminal and typing `docker logs avahi`.

 # Docker tips